-420 amount of overshoot for all load channels.
-For $M{\rm flap}$ the reconstructed loads provide a good fit, whereas the values with uA model show differences.
-High deviations are seen for $F{\rm thrust}$ between strain gauge measurement and reconstructed loads,
+The addition of the uA model reduces the amount of overshoot for all load channels.
+For M{flap} , the reconstructed loads provide a good fit, whereas the values with uA model show differences.
+High deviations are seen for F{thrust} between strain gauge measurement and reconstructed loads, especially with the uA model but also without the model, for both pitch directions.
+The torque M{aero} shows a good match with the reconstructed loads for both pitch directions.

 The amount of overshoot is higher for the step to low load, when comparing the amount of overshoot between the two pitch directions per load channel and method.
-Based on the LDA reconstructed loads, which are not subject to dynamic corrections that might introduce errors, the normalised overshoot for the $M{\rm flap}$ and $F{\rm thrust}$ is similar per pitch direction, whereas the overshoot in $M{\rm aero}$ is 3 to 4.5 times higher.
+Based on the LDA reconstructed loads, which are not subject to dynamic corrections that might introduce errors, the normalised overshoot for M{flap} and F{thrust} is similar per pitch direction, whereas the overshoot in M{aero} is 3 to 4.5 times higher.

-The fitted values for the one time constant model to the integral loads is presented in Fig. 21 b for both pitch directions.
+The fitted values for the one-time-constant model to the integral loads is presented in Fig. 21b for both pitch directions.
 The time constants for all load signals and methods are longer for the step to high load than to low load.
-This is consistent to what was found in the velocity results before.
+This is consistent with what was found in the velocity results before.
 The time constant is in general increased by including the uA model.
-For the step to high load $M{\rm flap}$ and $M{\rm aero}$ show a good match with the reconstructed uA method and an acceptable match for the step to low load.
-For $F{\rm thrust}$ there are higher deviations between the strain gauge based time constant and the time constant based on the reconstructed uA load.
+For the step to high load, M{flap} and M{aero} show a good match with the reconstructed uA method and an acceptable match for the step to low load.
+For F{thrust} , there are higher deviations between the strain-gauge-based time constant and the time constant based on the reconstructed uA load.

 In order to assess the reasons for the differences in load overshoot it is of interest to investigate the theoretical maximum load overshoot when changing from one operational point to the other.
 This can be estimated based on the steady states of the operational points and the theoretical dynamic maximum and minimum angle of attack distribution, as was introduced in Fig. 8.
-The steady integral loads for high and low load are reconstructed as before for Fig. 19.
-For the maximum and minimum load the maximum and minimum dynamic angle of attack distributions are used.
-The inflow to the segments is however defined by the inductions for the steady state just before the pitch step.
+The steady integral loads for high and low loads are reconstructed as before for Fig. 19.
+For the maximum and minimum load, the maximum and minimum dynamic angle of attack distributions are used.
+The inflow to the segments is, however, defined by the inductions for the steady state just before the pitch step.
 An infinitely fast pitch step is assumed, where the geometrical change of the blade pitch already happened, but the flow did not start to adapt.
-This apporach neglects uA effects that showed to reduce the overshoot.
-The derived theoretical maximum amount of overshoot based on the difference of maximum, respectively minimum load and the following steady load is plotted in Fig. 22.
-A clear difference can be seen between the pitch directions for the axial loads $M{\rm flap}$ and $F{\rm thrust}$, with about twice as high an amount of overshoot for the step to low load, than for the step to high load.
-For the torque the general trend is the same with 2.5 to 4.5 times the overshoot in comparison to the other signals.
-The trend is similar to the repeated LDA recon, values in the plot.
+This approach neglects uA effects that showed to reduce the overshoot.
+The derived theoretical maximum amount of overshoot based on the difference of maximum, respectively minimum, load and the following steady load is plotted in Fig. 22.

+A clear difference can be seen between the pitch directions for the axial loads $M{\rm flap}$ and $F{\rm thrust}$, with about twice as high an amount of overshoot for the step to low load than for the step to high load.
+For the torque, the general trend is the same with 2.5 to 4.5 times the overshoot in comparison to the other signals.
+The trend is similar to the repeated LDA recon. values in the plot.